ayushi-987/ayushi-987/README.md

 # 💫 About Me:
-👨‍💻 Experienced DevOps Engineer with a passion for learning and teaching.<br>
+👨‍💻 Experienced DevOps Engineer with a passion for learning.<br>
 🌟 Eager to take on new challenges in the world of DevOps.